-IT IS ADJUDGED that plaintiff,(name and address, and social security number if known)....., take nothing by this action and that defendant,(name and address)....., shall go hence without day and recover costs from plaintiff in the sum of \$...... that shall bear interest at the rate of% a year, for which let execution issue.
+IT IS ADJUDGED that plaintiff,(name and address, and last 4 digits of social security number if known)....., take nothing by this action and that defendant,(name and address)....., shall go hence without day and recover costs from plaintiff in the sum of \$........ that shall bear interest at the rate of% a year, for which let execution issue.